Plastic Surgery Coding Workshop March 17-18, 2023

 Focused presentations on these topics and more!

 - Evaluation and Management

 It is important to note that individuals must register as themselves using a unique account number.
 A physician member should register only if he/she is the intended participant.
 Team member attendees must create their own accounts.

 ASPS has sole discretion and reserves the right to refuse registration and/or limit participation in its activities.

 This accredited educational activity is designed specifically for plastic surgeons and their office staff teams, including office administrators, practice managers, billing companies and billing/coding specialists.
 Residents and fellows are also encouraged to attend the program.

-- Identify CPT coding concepts, specific to abdominal wall and breast reconstruction, skin lesion removal, flaps and grafts, skin substitute, lacerations, wound debridement procedures, hand and jaw and face
+- Identify CPT coding concepts, specific to skin lesion removal, lacerations and would debridement procedures

-The American Society of Plastic Surgeons designates this live activity for a maximum of 12.5 AMA PRA Category 1 Credits™.
+The American Society of Plastic Surgeons designates this live virtual activity for a maximum of 11.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 ABMS Core Competencies

 The following ABMS core competencies will be addressed: